- See a full list of publications

 Until 2022 she was Senior Lecturer and Undergraduate Admissions Tutor in the Department of Electronic Engineering, where she led a number of outreach activities specifically aiming to attract a more diverse range of students to consider Engineering at University.
 This work complemented her role as founder and chair of the Electronic Engineering Equality and Diversity Committee, which saw the department achieve an Athena SWAN Bronze Award for its commitment to gender equality.

 Jude is committed to improving gender equality in HE, specifically in STEM and Digital Creativity by establishing an inclusive learning environment where students of all backgrounds are supported to reach their full potential and thrive.
 She aims to provide innovative, interesting and challenging teaching and learning experiences for all students, conveying the excitement of developing new technologies and gaining a deeper understanding of our relationship with sound and audio.

-Her research interests include: the performance and perception in virtual acoustic environments; the use of spatial sound to enhance performer and listener experience and interaction; the analysis, perception and evaluation of musical performance; the analysis and synthesis of the human voice.
-In 2008 Jude was winner of the British Voice Association Van Lawrence Prize for Voice Research.
+Her research interests include: inclusion in STEM and digital creative technology education; the performance and perception in virtual acoustic environments; the use of spatial sound to enhance performer and listener experience and interaction; the analysis, perception and evaluation of musical performance.

 Before beginning her academic career she worked in arts and music administration and is still active in promoting research-inspired music and theatre events for public engagement and outreach.